rehierl/node-tree-outliner/about-h1-h6.md

 new section because that section would begin before heading `C`.
 At the same time, heading `C` would loose that characteristic because it is not intended to introduce yet another section.
-The semantics of these elements would therefore depend on the context in which these elements are used (i.e. the semantics would have to change under certain conditions).
+The semantics of these elements would therefore depend on the context in which they are used (i.e. the semantics would have to change under certain conditions).

 As a result, an implementation would always have to first determine the context of these elements in order to select the appropriate action (i.e. begin a new